Surge Protector vs Voltage Regulator A Comprehensive Comparison

 4. Inability to Handle Massive Surges Surge protectors can only divert excess voltage up to a certain threshold.
 A powerful surge, such as one caused by a direct lightning strike, can overwhelm the device and potentially damage your connected electronics.
 Whole-house surge protectors may offer better protection in such scenarios, but even they have their limits.

 5. Wear and Tear Over Time Components like metal-oxide varistors (MOVs) inside surge protectors degrade with use.
 In areas with erratic voltage, this wear and tear can occur rapidly, reducing the device’s effectiveness.
-Without visible signs of failure, you might unknowingly continue using a worn-out surge protector.
+You might unknowingly continue using a worn-out surge protector without visible signs of failure.

 Understanding Voltage Regulators